CipherLucas/PwnPlayground/Documentation.md

 # 🖥️ Lucas' Cybersecurity Home Lab

+## ⚠️⚠️ DISCLAIMER: Everything that I am doing in this lab is solely for educational purposes ONLY.
+I do not support some of the labs that I have have taken on.
+Everything that I have done is isolated on a LAN, the firewall is configured on purpose to block outgoing traffic so nothing can be out of scope.
 ## 📜 Purpose
 The purpose of my home lab is to create a secure, hands-on environment to learn and apply cybersecurity skills.
 It serves to: